PSEA is a community of education professionals who make a difference in the lives of students every day.

 Both mentors and peers benefit from the integrated class, which Gardner started after learning about a similar program from a friend teaching in Maryland.

-"The benefits to the Unified P.E. class are two-fold," said Suzanne Kuhn, head of the physical education department at Biglerville High School, which is part of the Upper Adams School District.
+"The benefits to the Unified P.E. class are two-fold," said Suzanne Kuhn, former head of the physical education department at Biglerville High School (since retired), which is part of the Upper Adams School District.
 "The peers are learning new skills and work to perfect them each day with practice.
 They are also learning valuable life lessons with teamwork and discipline.
 The mentors are gaining lessons in planning, working with others, and learning skills in games and movement.
 They are also exploring a career in teaching, which may lead to a job they pursue later in life."